voipnuggets/flux-generator/README.md

 Model files are stored in the HuggingFace cache directory (`~/.cache/huggingface/hub/`).

 ## Buy Me a Coffee
+It took a lot of time and effort to create this application so please Star the repository if you find it useful.

 <img src="bmc_qr.png" alt="Buy Me A Coffee QR Code" width="200" height="200">

 [☕ Buy Me a Coffee](https://buymeacoffee.com/akashg)